Locations:

 Outlook / Prognosis

-If you have treatment for esotropia, such as getting glasses or contacts or having surgery, your prognosis (outlook) is good.
+If you have treatment for esotropia, like getting glasses or contacts or having surgery, your prognosis (outlook) is good.
+It’s important to follow your treatment plan carefully and see your provider for regular follow-up appointments.

 Living With

-When should I see a healthcare provider about esotropia?
+When should my child see their healthcare provider about esotropia?

-If your children’s eyes are bothering them at any point — you notice them squinting a lot or moving objects around to try to focus better — it’s probably a good idea to call your healthcare provider.
+If your child’s eyes are bothering them at any point — you notice them squinting a lot or moving objects around to try to focus better — call their healthcare provider.
 This is also true for you.

-If your eyes, or your child’s eyes, change suddenly and look different, call your healthcare provider, especially if the changes happen after some type of injury.
-After an injury, it’s best to get help right away.
+If your eyes, or your child’s eyes, change suddenly and look different, call your provider, especially if the changes happen after some type of injury.
+After an injury, get help right away.

 A note from Cleveland Clinic